jmndao/BusinessRequirementProject/BRD.md

 Certainly, you can add a count of responsibilities for each collaborator.
 Here's the updated list with counts:

-# Project Name: Business Requirement Document (BRD)
+# Project Name: Business Requirement Document (BRD) for CashBuddy

 **Authors and Responsibilities:**